Back to overview

 When the worst happens for someone on the intensely demanding and competitive path to a career in law, it can negatively impact their studies and results.
 Plus, it might prevent them from pursuing valuable work experience opportunities.
 All of these setbacks are of course serious disadvantages when applying for a training contract or pupillage.

-The first action you can take to make your potential employer aware of any genuine extenuating circumstances is to contact the recruitment team at the firm you want to apply to and enquire about how best to display any extenuating circumstances in your application.
-Before reaching out, it’s worth making sure this information isn’t readily available on the firm’s website.
-Keep it professional and matter of fact – you don’t have to disclose every detail and many people would feel uncomfortable revealing that much.
+To make your potential employer aware of any genuine extenuating circumstances, contact the recruitment team at the firm you want to apply to and enquire about how best to display any extenuating circumstances in your application.
+Before reaching out, it’s worth making sure this information isn’t readily available on the law firm’s website.
+Keep it professional and matter of fact – you don’t have to disclose every detail.

-You may also need to provide verification of what happened in the form – for example, a doctor’s letter or a supporting letter from your university, college or school.
-It’s important that you can demonstrate that in ‘normal’ circumstances you achieve good grades and are the kind of bright, keen person to pursue legal work experience.
-Extenuating circumstances can explain a bad exam or a bad year, but the usual rules apply in that firms want to employ candidates who are engaged, hardworking people who they believe will make good lawyers.
+You may also need to provide verification of your circumstances in the form – for example, a doctor’s letter or a supporting letter from your university, college or school.
+It’s important to demonstrate that under ‘normal’ circumstances, you achieve good grades and are the kind of bright, keen candidate they’re looking for.
+Extenuating circumstances can explain a bad exam or a bad year, but law firms still want to employ candidates who are engaged, hardworking people who will make good lawyers.

 If you’re more interested in life as a barrister, you can visit the Barristers hub instead.